trans63/EldBud/README.md

-# Never-Too-Old
+# Eld-Bud

-Never Too Old is an app that makes it easy for senior citizens to use their smartphones without want to rely on a second person.
+Eld-Bud is an app that makes it easy for senior citizens to use their smartphones without want to rely on a second person.

 ## Getting Started